xmi-cs/aca-gh-actions-runner/README.md

 - A Container Apps environment
 - A Container registry
 - A Log Analytics workspace
+- A Key Vault containing the GitHub App private key

 It will also build a container image from the Dockerfile [here](/src/Dockerfile.from-base) which is based on the work from this great [repo](https://github.com/myoung34/docker-github-actions-runner) and push it to your registry with the tag `runners/github/linux:from-base`.